YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 All other types of things will also inherit Thing, or inherit a script which eventually inherits Thing.
 Godot's node system works on this same principle (`Sprite` inherits `Node2D` inherits `Node`)

-Class inheritence.
-What's a class?
-What's inheritence?
-Why?

 ### The Database
 `res://things/Database.tscn`  Top node is `Node` "Database"

 Create "category" `Node`s to organize your Things.
 Can really be set up however you like.
+This system is stupid flexible.

 We're going to re-make our Player object.

 Copy `res://core/Player/Player.gd` to `res://things/Player.tscn`

 Start with an instance of Thing.tscn.
 Change its script to Player.gd (at the location you copied it to).

+You will have to right-click > show children to set the texture of each Thing's Icon.
+Since these are instances, the scene should "hold" these modifications within the instance.

 Ensure your new Player is working, then delete the old Player (the whole `res://core/Player` folder).
+Nothing sucks worse than when you have duplicate files and get into a situation where you're working on one file but testing its results on another, and clawing your eyes out trying to figure out why your changes have no effect!
+(we all are suseptable to the "Godot must be broken!" assumption when such bugs pop up.
+Take a deep breath.
+9 times out of 10, you can be sure that it's not Godot's fault but your own.
+And if it's you're fault, that means it can certainly be fixed.
+Fail Faster, my friend!)

 ### The Global
 `res://global/RPG.gd`
-All global functionality is done here, and called with ease as `RPG.[x]`!
+All global functionality is done here, and called with ease as `RPG.[x]`, where [x] is any function or variable contained within the RPG script.
+In the future we'll use this script for other universal functions such as rolling dice and all that fun stuff.

 RPG._db holds an instance of our Database scene
 `RPG.make_thing( path )` Spawn a duplicate from _db path.
 This is how we bring new objects into our game.